snowplow-archive/snowplow.github.com/_posts/2016-10-02-snowplow-r84-stellers-sea-eagle-released-with-elasticsearch-2-x-support.md

 }
 {% endhighlight %}

-This would be loaded into Elasticsearch like so:
+Previously, this would have loaded into Elasticsearch like so:

+{% highlight code %}
 > com_acme_event_1: [{"field.with.dots": value}]

-Elasticsearch 2.x requires it as follows:
+{% endhighlight %}

+From this release on, we are automatically converting the field name's periods to underscores, whether you are loading Elasticsearch 1.x or 2.x:

+{% highlight code %}
 > com_acme_event_1: [{"field_with_dots": value}]

-This should be quite a rare scenario as it is quite uncommon to include dots within fieldnames.
-For more information ([#2894][2894]).

-__NOTE__: From this release onwards these fieldnames will be automatically converted to use underscores in place of dots for both 1.x and 2.x.
+{% endhighlight %}

+For more information please see [issue #2894] [2894].

 <h2 id="sink-buffer">2.
 Elasticsearch Sink buffer</h2>

-Thanks to community member [Stephane Maarek][simplesteph] we realised that the buffer settings were not being correctly applied to the outbound queue of the Elasticsearch Emitter.
+Via community member [Stephane Maarek][simplesteph] we realised that the buffer settings were not being correctly applied to the outbound queue of the Elasticsearch Sink's Emitter.

-This has now been patched so that the `record` and `byte` limits are adherred to for the emission of events to the cluster - the `time` limit is ignored however.
-This is to avoid a situation where we build yet another in-memory queue but more importantly to avoid a situation where we checkpoint (acknowledge that the event has been sent along) before we actually send it.
-If we were to checkpoint greedily and the application were to crash we would lose the events!
+This has now been patched so that the `record` and `byte` limits are respected - however the `time` limit is still ignored currently.
+We are still exploring if a time limit could be respected without running the risk of checkpointing before events have been safely written to Elasticsearch.

 The new buffer settings work as follows:

-* The Emitter receives a buffer of events from the Kinesis
+* The Emitter receives a buffer of events from the Kinesis stream
-* This buffer is split based on your buffer settings
+* This buffer is split based on your `record` and `byte` buffer settings
 * Each slice of the buffer is sent in succession
 * Once all slices are processed the application checkpoints

 It is important that you tune your record and byte limits to match the cluster you are pushing events to.
-If the limits are set too high you might not be able to emit successfully very often but if your limits are too low then your event emission is very inefficient.
+If the limits are set too high you might not be able to emit successfully very often; if your limits are too low then your event emission is very inefficient.

-For more information on this bug and the corresponding commit ([#2895][2895]).
+For more information on this bug and the corresponding commit please see [issue #2895] [2895].

-<h2 id="other">3.
+<h2 id="nuid-cookie">3.
 Override the network_id cookie with nuid param</h2>

-This release adds the ability to update your collector cookies value with the `nuid` or `network_user_id` parameter.
-If a `nuid` value is available within the querystring of your request this value will then be used to update the cookies value.
+This release adds the ability to update your Scala Stream Collector's cookie's value with the `nuid` a.k.a. `network_user_id` parameter.
+If a `nuid` value is available within the querystring of your request, this value will then be used to update the cookie's value.

-This feature is only available through a querystring parameter lookup so will only work for GET requests at the present.
+This feature is only available through a querystring parameter lookup, so only works for `GET` requests at the present.

-__NOTE__: This is not a configurable feature and cannot be turned off.

-Many thanks to [Christoph Buente][christoph-buente] from [LiveIntent][live-intent] for this contribution!
+Many thanks to [Christoph Buente][christoph-buente] from Snowplow user [LiveIntent][live-intent] for this contribution!

-For more information and the reasoning behind this update ([#2512][2512]).
+For more information and the reasoning behind this update please see [issue #2512] [2512].

 <h2 id="other">4.
 Hardcoded cookie path</h2>

-To ensure that the cookie path is always valid we have updated the Tracker to statically set the cookie path to "/".
+To ensure that the cookie path is always valid we have updated the Scala Stream Collector to statically set the cookie path to "/".
 This is to avoid situations where a path resource such as "/r/tp2" results in the cookie path ending up at "/r".
 Endpoints such as "/i" do not suffer from this issue.

 Thanks again to [Christoph Buente][christoph-buente] for this contribution!

-For more information please see ([#2524][2524]).
+For more information on this please see issue [#2524] [2524].

+<h2 id="iglu-central">5.
+[Migrating Redshift assets to Iglu Central</h2>

+An Iglu schema registry typically consists of schemas, Redshift table definitions and JSON Paths files - see our [Iglu example schema registry] [iglu-eg-schema-registry] for an example.

+When we originally started building out [Iglu Central] [iglu-central], we diverted from this approach and stored the Redshift table definitions for Iglu Central schemas, plus the associated JSON Paths files, in the main Snowplow repository, [snowplow/snowplow] [snowplow-snowplow].
+You'll see from the [Snowplow CHANGELOG] [snowplow-changelog] that many Snowplow releases have contained Redshift and JSON Paths files, to complement specific schemas in new Iglu Central releases.

+In hindsight splitting the Iglu Central resources across two separate repositories was a mistake.
+XXXX

-<h2 id="changes">5.
+<h2 id="changes">6.
 Other changes</h2>

 This release also contains further changes such as:

-* Allowing the HTTP client timeouts for the Kinesis Elasticsearch Sink to be configured from the HOCON ([#2897][2897])
+* Allowing the HTTP client timeouts for the Kinesis Elasticsearch Sink to be configured from the HOCON configuration file ([issue #2897][2897])
-* Adding environment variable resolution to the Scala Stream Collector, Stream Enrich and the Kinesis Elasticsearch Sink through `Config.resolver()`
+* Adding environment variable resolution to the Scala Stream Collector, Stream Enrich and the Kinesis Elasticsearch Sink through `Config.resolver()`.
+Many thanks to community member XXX for contributing this
-* Upgrading Stream Enrich to the latest version of Scala Common Enrich to ensure all the latest updates are available for batch and real-time
+* Upgrading Stream Enrich to the latest version of Scala Common Enrich to make available all of the new features and latest bug fixes

-<h2 id="upgrading">6.
+<h2 id="upgrading">7.
 Upgrading</h2>

 The Kinesis apps for R84 Stellers Sea Eagle are available in the following zipfiles: